 Daikon (Japanese Radish)

-Note: The closest substitute for Japanese radish is Korean radish, which is rounder and firmer.
-However, turnips and regular radishes can also be used in some recipes.
+Note: The closest substitute for Japanese radish would be Korean radish, which is a bit rounder and firmer.
+If you can't find that, turnips or regular radishes can work in some recipes too!
+They might not have the exact same flavor, but they'll do the job.

 Shiso Leaves

-Note: While I haven’t been able to find this myself, some people say Vietnamese perilla has a flavor similar to Japanese shiso leaves.
-However, due to shiso's unique taste, it’s not easily replaceable.
-If you have the time and space, consider growing your own shiso leaves!
+Note: I haven't been able to find a perfect substitute myself, but some people say Vietnamese perilla has a flavor similar to Japanese shiso leaves.
+That said, shiso has such a unique taste that it’s not the easiest to replace.
+If you’re up for it, growing your own shiso leaves could be a fun option!

 Yuzu (Citrus)

-Note: Meyer lemon has a similar scent to yuzu, so it can be used as a substitute in some recipes.
+Note: Meyer lemon has a scent that's pretty similar to yuzu, so it can work as a substitute in some recipes.
+It won’t be exactly the same, but it can still bring that citrusy freshness!

 Japanese Eggplant

-Note: American eggplant has thicker and firmer skin, so it’s not ideal for Japanese recipes.
+Note: American eggplant has thicker, firmer skin, so it’s not the best choice for Japanese recipes.
+It can be a bit too tough compared to the more delicate Japanese eggplant.

 Renkon (Lotus Root)